albertomh/djereo/docs/src/featurelist.md

 To run these tests call `nox`, passing the same optional arguments you would when using `manage.py test` e.g. `nox -- package.module`.

+Nox is used to automate testing across different Python versions.
+Test sessions are configured via `noxfile.py`. `coverage` reporting will only run for test runs for the oldest and latest Python versions.

 The `PendingMigrationsTests` class will fail if any model changes are not yet captured in a migration, with the aim of negating the possibility of a deployment attempt that fails due to missing migrations.